rpgreview/papersandpaychecks/cow-orkers.md

 Getting past the Manic Street Preacher and Leopard is quite revealing.
 Among his scant normal possessions are several old scientific books that were distributed through Borderlands, various old company records from Borderlands, more recent documents from Nile (he's done some dumpster diving), and many scribbled notes about the corporate strategy from Nile and their attempts to take over Borderlands and other media.
 One will even find a small box containing a few hundred dollars, and a passport which reveals his identity as Alderman Border.

 Every family has skeletons in their closet, and some more than others, and Alderman Border is the skeleton for the Border family.
-Once the brightest son of Castel and in charge of their now defunct distribution of academic texts, Alderman could see the threat posed by Nile but lacked the administrative and communicative skills to express his concerns effectively.
+Once the brightest and first son of Castel and in charge of their now defunct distribution of academic texts, Alderman could see the threat posed by Nile but lacked the administrative and communicative skills to express his concerns effectively.
 Seeking solace in bottles of strong alcoholic beverages alternating with serotonergic psychedelics, Alderman became increasingly speculative with his opinions on Nile's intentions.
 Never a great administrator his work began to slide leading to the collapse of the academic distribution line, which was eagerly taken up by Nile.
 This simply confirmed his fears and increased his rantings until the day came that Leoland had to forcibly remove him from the building.
 He still returns at times with his placard to berate and accost anyone who crosses his path and makes eye contact.
 When there is nobody around Stellan will take him aside to have a quiet word about his diet and hygeine, ask how the cat is, and slip him some money.

 Alderman Border, former academic content manager at Borderlands, now manic street preacher.
 E+2 S+2 T+2 P+2 (Promoter)

 Characteristic	Value	Bonus
 Strength	13	+1	Profession	Scientist 4, Labourer 4
-Intelligence	16	+3	Level		6
+Intelligence	16	+3	Level		8
 Wisdom		11	+0	Movement (running)	7
 Dexterity	11	+0	Wounds (Physical)
 Perception	10	+0	Wounds (Mental)